dharmeshn/Cypress_POM_Framework_Demo_Ryviu/README.md

-## Cypress POM Framework
+## Cypress task

+> The prestashop.ryviushop.com website
+> - from the main page
+>   - displays seven popular products by default
+>   - returns the correct result when the user searches for "blouse"
+>   - opens a detailed page on a product when clicked
+>- when displaying a product detail page
+>  - contains the correct short description of the product
+>  - when adding the product to cart
+>  - informs the user there is 1 item in their cart

-Cypress POM Framework for Prestashop.ryviushop.com This repository contains a sample Cypress POM (Page Object Model) framework for automating tests on the `Prestashop.ryviushop.com` website.
+For this task I have created Cypress POM Framework for Prestashop.ryviushop.com This repository contains a sample Cypress POM (Page Object Model) framework for automating tests on the Prestashop.ryviushop.com website.
 The framework is built using Cypress and JavaScript and is designed to perform checks on the main(Homepage) and product details pages of the website.

 ### Prerequisites